xeruf/mostr/README.md

 Property Filters:

 - `#TAG` - filter by tag
-- `?TAG` - filter by state (type or description) - plain `?` to reset
+- `?STATE` - filter by state (type or description) - plain `?` to reset

 State descriptions can be used for example for Kanban columns.
-An active tag or state filter will also create new tasks with those corresponding attributes.
+An active tag or state filter will also set that attribute for newly created tasks.

 ### Available Columns